austinzheng/austinzheng.github.io/_posts/2015-09-29-swift-generics-pt-2.md

 * For a **generic type** (like `Array`), you can add methods which are only available if the generic type's type parameters (or those parameters' associated types) match a certain constraint.
 * For a **protocol with associated types** (like `CollectionType`), you can add default implementations for protocol methods which are only available if the associated types match a certain constraint.

 Methods on constrained extensions are a great replacement for generic functions that have elaborate, difficult-to-read generic type signatures.

-(*n.b.* In addition to methods, extensions also support computed properties, initializers, and subscripts, and all of this applies to those as well.)
+You can also define computed properties, subscripts, and initializers in constrained extensions.

 ### Syntax and limitations